yuyizhong/clientprofile/README.md

 ### Functional Testing

 After deployed the app, a dedicated manual testing was carried out as a user at Heroku terminal.
 Each menu option was tested with all the possible scenarios and particular intention to user input case sensitivity and value validation.
-The client database spreadsheet was closely monitored to check if any changes made by users through App were registered.
+The client database spreadsheet was closely monitored to check if any changes made by users through App were registered there.

 * `operation()`